-Together with his brother, Jon "DRJ" Najarian, he is also a founding member of Investitute.com, a financial education and newsletter services company, as well as best-selling author of both "How We Trade Options" and "The 22 Rules of Investing."
+Together with his brother, Jon "Dr. J" Najarian, he is a founding member of Investitute.com, a financial education and newsletter services company, as well as best-selling author of both "How We Trade Options" and "The 22 Rules of Investing."

 Najarian invests in and works with start-ups via Rebellion Partners, where he is a founding member.

-Najarian has been a founding member of One Chicago, an electronic exchange committed to becoming the global leader in futures on individual stocks, narrow-based indexes, and ETFs.
-He is also the Co-Founder of Hedgehog stock, options, and futures trading platform and together with brother Jon, co-developed the Heat Seeker™ and complementary programs identifying unusual buying activity in stocks, options, and futures.
-Najarian is one of the "Fast Money Five" on CNBC's Fast Money, and also contributes to CBOE-TV, the exchange's popular webcast.
+Najarian is a founding member of One Chicago, an electronic exchange committed to becoming the global leader in futures on individual stocks, narrow-based indexes, and ETFs.
+He is also the Co-Founder of Hedgehog, a stock, options, and futures trading platform and together with brother Jon, co-developed the Heat Seeker™ and complementary programs identifying unusual buying activity in stocks, options, and futures.

 Najarian graduated with a BA from the University of Minnesota.

 What does Pete Najarian do when he's not investing?
 Here's a look in our Halftime Report "Trade Off."

 Disclosures as of 11/21/17: